 Uneven Cure Oven Profiles

-During manufacturing, oven temperature non-uniformity during adhesive cure produces uneven cure degrees across the bond area.
-Regions that received more heat cure more completely and have higher Tg; regions that received less heat are partially uncured, with lower Tg and different mechanical properties.
-The resulting variation in adhesive properties across the bond line can cause premature failure in the under-cured regions and create property gradients that concentrate stress at the boundary between differently cured zones.
+Oven temperature non-uniformity during adhesive cure produces uneven cure degree across the bond area — regions that received more heat cure more completely and reach higher Tg, while under-heated regions stay partially cured with lower Tg and different mechanical properties.
+That variation can trigger premature failure in the under-cured zones and concentrates stress at the boundary between differently cured regions.

 Email Us to discuss thermal gradient analysis and adhesive selection for your industrial heating environment.